MudroadWhite/New-Principia/docs/3_tactics.md

 For `=` case: how does `=` interact with others is mostly undefined.
 There doesn't exist a single *primitive proposition* in Principia explaining what does it do.
 We might either treat it as a `=` in Coq's type system.
 That means we're allowed to use whatever tactics just to perform the right substitution on a proposition.
 Or, as a common way, we can use `eq_to_equiv` or `apply propositional_extentionality` to change the `=` proposition into a `↔` one, but they are not a necessity.
 An exceptional case is when we want to lift a `P = Q` relation to `∀ x, P x = ∀ x, Q x`: we might use `f_equal` on generalization primitive propositions.

-## 6. "Tools"
-TODO: introduce the `TOOLS` section for real variables and `eq_to_equiv`

-## 7. Rules for technical hacks
+## 5. Rules for technical hacks
 Either for "historical reasons"(this project really doesn't have a history), or when we want to work thourgh a proof quickly, and we didn't figure out the correct way to write the proof, "technical hacks" arises for proof completions.
 The most common ones are listed below.
 Unless it gets a severe technical barrier, they are **recommended** to be taken down.
 - \[Simplification\]`replace...with` is a valid and flexible substitution for rewriting, but it's too heavy.
-We should delete occurences of `replace...with` as much as possible.
+This tactic is currently **not recommended**.
 - \[Simplification\]`apply propositional_extentionality` might occur inside `replace...with` blocks.
 Its purpose is to change the goal of `=` form into a goal of `↔` form for easier reasoning.
-It might work against original text and is not recommended.
+It might work against original text and is **not recommended**.
 - \[Simplification\]`intro` introduces the premise as a hypothesis. `intro Hp`, as utilized in chapter 5 & 10, has proven its harmlessness.
 Other from this usage directly sourced back to the text, it's not recommended to used.
-Their occurences are supposed to be eliminated.
+Their occurences are **recommended** to be eliminated.
 - \[Simplification\]`now tactic thm ...` says that, if the `tactic` we use can directly provide a result that is not very far from the goal, then we prove the goal immediately.
 Typically it's very useful for saving a line of `exact thm`.
-Every line of `now tactic thm` can be turned back into `tactic thm` for readers to check if it does indeed generate a proposition that is exactly the same as the goal.
+Every line of `now tactic thm` can be turned back into `tactic thm` for readers to check if it does indeed generate a proposition that is exactly the same as the goal, and this tactic is **recommended** to use.

-## 8. Bugged Ltacs
+## 6. Bugged Ltacs
 Throughout chapter 1 - 5, there are several custom tactics defined to use the primitive ideas conveniently.
 However, their current design is bugged: when we're trying to use them, they might not find the exact propositions that we are referring to.
 If things has went very bad, here is the full routine just for applying such a tactic:
 1. `assert` a subgoal for the desired proposition
 2. `clear` every unrelated hypotheses